Campaign of the Month: October 2017

 • 9.
 Pierpont McGinn (e. late 19th century)

 Austin Shepard (e. mid 20th century, d.
 2005)

 Pierpont McGinn is childe to Troy Hansen, an Antebellum trader and businessman who serves on the primogen of Houston.
 Hansen was childe to Alejandro Rojas y Batiz, a Spanish nobleman who served on New Orleans’ early primogen from the 18th century until the Civil War, when his haven was burned down by assailants unknown during the city’s capture by the Union.
-Alejandro was childe to Decimus Titus Optatus, a Roman elder who was prince of a small town in medieval Spain and destroyed during the Anarch Revolt.
-Optatus was childe to Etewoklewes, a Mycanean methuselah active in the intrigues of imperial Rome.
-He disappeared during the Crisis of the Third Century’s upheavals and is presumed deceased.
+Alejandro was childe to Decimus Titus Optatus, a Roman elder and prince during the Middle Ages in Iberia.
+He met final death during the Anarch Revolt.
+Optatus was childe to Etewoklewes, a Mycenaean methuselah active in imperial Rome.
+He disappeared during the Crisis of the Third Century and is presumed deceased.
 Etewoklewes was childe to Medon, one of the clan founder’s first childer who set himself up as a god-king on an island in the Aegean.
-He ruled the kine absolutely until they rose up and burned his palace during the day.
+He ruled over its kine with an iron fist until they burned down his palace during the day.
 Medon was childe to Ventrue.
 The Kingship Clan holds their founder perished long ago, making them the only clan free of an Antediluvian’s machinations.

 McGinn is Troy Hansen’s sole progeny.
 His lover Adelais has made quips about him having a temperament suited to an “only childe.”